Xochitlxie/Leetcode/325-Maximum-Size-Subarray-Sum-Equals-k/Question.md

 Given an array _nums_ and a target value _k_, find the maximum length of a subarray that sums to _k_.
 If there isn't one, return 0 instead.

+**Note:**
+The sum of the entire _nums_ array is guaranteed to fit within the 32-bit signed integer range.

 **Example 1:**

 Given _nums_ = `[1, -1, 5, -2, 3]`, _k_ = `3`,